amtal/soyuz/README.md

 0020: 7dc1 0021
 ```

 The disassembler mode is straightforward.
-I'll add function/jump labeling soon, but heuristics to avoid mixed in dat instructions and other pitfalls will have to wait.
+No heuristics to avoid mixed in dat instructions and other pitfalls - but it does add obvious labels.

 ```
 augur@niflheim:~/code/0x10c/soyuz$ ./soyuz asm/notchspec.asm -a -o notch.bin